hackclub/hackclub/english_style_guide.md

 **inline code**

-Use the inline code style for any names directly used in code. _Don't_ use it for any programming concept or programming related word not used in code.
+Use the inline code style for any names directly used in code. _Don't_ use it for emphasizing regular English or programming related words not used in code.

 _Example:_